 Jerri first became aware of the PSC almost a year after her daughter was diagnosed.
 The PSC was still in its early years and because of the assistance it needed, she wanted to use her organizational and communication skills as well as compassion to make the PSC the “go-to” place for all PHACE related questions.
 Her personal mission it to help further the PSC by strengthening the relationships within the medical community, while instilling core values and reaching out to families who may feel their lives unraveling when their child is first diagnosed.

-Dom Lombardi is an Information Technology leader with a specialization in information business and IT risk management, infrastructure, and operations within the healthcare sector.
+Dom Lombardi is an Information Technology and Security leader with a specialization in information business and IT risk management, infrastructure, and operations within highly regulated areas.
 A former English and philosophy educator turned technologist, Dom is passionate about the point where people intersect with technology and how innovative technology solutions address organizational needs.
 Dom brings his passion for helping PHACE families and his skillset in IT to the PSC.

 As the proud father of child with PHACE, he has attended previous PSC Family Conferences and knows the value of connecting with other PHACE families.